LuxDL/Lux.jl/docs/src/api/Accelerator_Support/MLDataDevices.md

 `MLDataDevices.jl` is a lightweight package defining rules for transferring data across devices.
 Most users should directly use Lux.jl instead.

-!!! note "Comparison to LuxDeviceUtils.jl"
+!!! note "Transitioning from `LuxDeviceUtils.jl`"

     `LuxDeviceUtils.jl` was renamed to `MLDataDevices.jl` in v1.0 as a part of allowing these packages to have broader adoption outsize the Lux community.
 However, Lux